melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 [Tensorflow Serving](https://www.tensorflow.org/serving/) is a product whose purpose is, unsurprisingly, to serve Tensorflow models.
-It exposes a [gRPC](https://grpc.io/) endpoint that can be deployed into production infrastructure and be called by other components that need to run machine learning models.

-It also supports model versioning,
+It exposes a [gRPC](https://grpc.io/) endpoint that can be deployed into production infrastructure and called by other components that need to run machine learning models.
+It supports model versioning, enabling A/B testing and rolling upgrades.

 Tensorflow Serving is not limited to Tensorflow models and can be tailored to execute arbitrary model code while providing nice abstractions around it.
 Such a custom model needs to have a wrapper written in C++ called